Parnitha: Geography

 A satellite view of Parnitha along with most of Attica.
 The boundary of the mount proper is marked in light blue while its foothills are visible as the green areas immediately adjacent to the line.

 Towns surrounding the mountain include Aspropyrgos, Fyli, Acharnes, Varymbombi, Thrakomakedones, Dekeleia, Avlona and Agios Stefanos as well as the settlement of Agios Merkourios.
-The highway GR-1 (E75) surrounds the northern and eastern part of the mountain along with the Cephissus river, while the Attiki Odos motorway (GR-6) runs to its south.
+The A1 motorway (E75) surrounds the northern and eastern part of the mountain along with the Cephissus river, while the Attiki Odos motorway (A6) runs to its south.
 The mountain offers panoramic views of the mountains northeast of Parnitha, Penteli to the east, the Hymettus to the southeast, the Aigaleo to the south and another to the west; from its summit, one can also see the Thriasian Plain, the Saronic Gulf including the islands of Salamina, Aigina and the North, the South Euboean Gulfs and island of Euboea, and most of central and northern Greater Athens.
 The view during clear days can extend to northern Boeotia and the Peloponnese.